ant-design/ant-design-pro-site/docs/upgrade-v5.en-US.md

 };
 ```

-V5 also comes with useRequest hooks, many pages do not need data sharing, we can use useRequest to quickly network requests, and built loading and run to indicate the status and re-request data, the use is extremely simple.
+V5 also comes with useRequest hooks, many pages do not need data sharing, we can use useRequest to quickly network requests, and built loading and run to indicate the status and re-request data, the use is extremely easy.

 ```ts
 import { useRequest } from 'umi';